CharlesSieg/articles/aws/docker/Dockerize a Node.js Web Service.md

 console.log(`Running on http://${HOST}:${PORT}`);
 ```

-This JavaScript code basically uses *Express* to create a web service that will listen on port 8080 and respond to any incoming request with the text "Hello World!"
+This JavaScript code basically uses *Express* to create a web service that will listen on port 8080 and respond to any incoming *GET* request with the text "Hello World!"

-Confirm that the Node.js web service works:
+Start the Node.js web service:

 ```
 npm start